Small business management guide

 - Generate financial reports that help you make informed decisions

-Using accounting software also makes it easier to collaborate with your accountant or bookkeeper.
-You can share access to the same data, which saves time and reduces errors.
 Check out the Xero accounting software page to see how cloud accounting can simplify your financial management.
-You can also track your business expenses more effectively for your tax return; see the IRS guide on business expenses for details.
+You can also track your business expenses more effectively for your tax return; see the IRS guide to business expense resources for details.

 Your team can make or break your business.
 Hiring the right people means looking beyond qualifications to find candidates who fit your company culture and share your values.

 Making the wrong hire is expensive.
-One LinkedIn analysis found that employee turnover costs U.S. companies an average of $57,150 per year when you account for lost productivity and recruitment costs.
+According to SHRM research, replacing an employee can cost anywhere from 50% to 200% of their annual salary when you account for lost productivity and recruitment costs.

 Offering competitive benefits can help you retain top talent.
-For example, one research study found that offering retirement benefits decreased the chance of an employee leaving after their first year by 40%.
+A Pew Charitable Trusts analysis found that offering retirement benefits can significantly reduce first-year employee turnover.
 Flexible schedules and team-building activities also go a long way toward keeping your team engaged.

 Investing in training pays off in several ways.
 It improves retention, increases productivity, and ensures consistency in areas like customer service.
 Your team also becomes more aligned with your company values and more confident in their roles.